malcolmlett/malcolmlett.github.io/Biological-basis-for-proto-AGI.md

 Importantly, the same appears to be the case for working memory.
 Very little is understood how and where the brain retains the short-term temporary data required for thought.
 It is believed that the data is stored via recurrent networks - excitation that loops repeatedly for the duration of the data retention.
 Past theories claimed the Prefrontal Cortex (PFC) was the storage of working memory, but subsequent research has disproved this (Postle B. R., 2016).

+## Push model of Memory
+* tbd
+* eg: current thought trajectory triggers spontaneous recall of a memory about the past experienced consequence of the trajectory.
+Can lead to re-planning following re-evaluation of the value of the current trajectory.

 # Executive Control

+To be clear, I use the term _executive control_ to refer specifically to consciously intentioned internal and external behaviours.
+The proposition is that executive control is only part of the high-order functions required for thought.
+With that, we can clarify some related terminology:

+* **High-order thought** - Any thought that can be consciously observed by the individual either at the time or recalled after the fact.
+* **High-order functions** - Any of the mechanisms behind high-order thought itself, and other capabilities that directly feed information into high-order thought.
+* **Executive control** - A high-order function or set of functions through which high-order thought and external behaviour is consciously and intentionally executed.

+## Distributed Architecture

 Biology does not build architectures with neat and discrete separations between components.
 Our understanding of how the brain processes information is still very limited.
 Contrary to past assumptions about functional specialisation, a growing body of research is revealing some aspects of how any given function is a result of interactions across multiple brain areas (Postle B. R., 2016).
 One area however, the Prefrontal Cortex (PFC), is still believed to play an more specific role: that of controlling overall behaviour for the "Central Executive" functions (Postle B. R., 2016).